Centralizing SaaS Audit Logs with AWS AppFabric - OCSF Standardization and Security Lake Integration

 Overview of AppFabric

 AppFabric is a service that standardizes and centralizes audit logs from SaaS applications.
 The multiple SaaS tools used by enterprises (Okta, Google Workspace, Slack, Salesforce, Microsoft 365, etc.) each have their own log formats and APIs, and cross-cutting security analysis previously required developing individual connectors.
 AppFabric automatically converts these audit logs to OCSF (Open Cybersecurity Schema Framework) format and delivers them to S3 or Security Lake.
 This eliminates the need to develop and maintain connectors, and adding new SaaS applications requires only configuration.
+As of 2024, support includes major SaaS platforms such as Okta, Microsoft 365, Google Workspace, Slack, Zoom, Dropbox, Asana, and Webex by Cisco, with the supported list continuously expanding.

 Log Standardization and Analysis